ladybug-tools/spider/gbxml-viewer/README.md

 ### Core

 * Better lights and shadows
 * Section views

-### Right Side Menu

-* Add menu slider

 ### First Person camera

 ### Heads-up Display

+* 2017-12-07 ~ Theo: Add better size adjustment
+* 2017-12-07 ~ Michal: toggle for HUD
 * 2017-12-01 ~ What data should be included in heads-up display?
 * 2017-12-02 ~ Michal: Add filters to ignore shade surfaces.
 Or perhaps only display for certain surface types

+### Settings

+* 2017-12-07 ~ Michal: Toggle for Ortho camera

 ### Reports

+* 2017-12-07 ~ Theo: Refresh reports each time a new model is loaded
 * 2017-12-02 ~ Michal: Do a better job of displaying/reporting duplicates
 * 2017-12-02 ~ Michal: Highlight and display surfaces that are inside larger surfaces

-### Settings

 ### Template